 In order to prevent the spread of Covid-19, our church building is closed until further notice, but our people continue to meet virtually with the congregation of St Andrew’s Scots Memorial Church, Jerusalem.
-You can read our weekly reflections on the St Andrew’s Jerusalem website or watch them on the Facebook page.
-We also meet each Sunday morning via Zoom for worship.
-Please contact us for the details.
+If you would like to join us via Zoom, please contact Rev Dr John McCulloch

 Welcome to Saint Andrew’s Tiberias, the Church of Scotland in the Galilee.